lil-senior/invoice-songs/README.md

-# 🎧 Automated Music Purchase Extractor (Bandcamp / Beatport / Apple)
+# 🎧 Automated Music Purchase Extractor (Bandcamp / Beatport / Apple / Juno Download)

 As I couldn't be asked to do this myself, I used Google Apps Script together with Google Sheets to automate it.

-Shoutout to Gemini and ChatGPT for writing the code.
+Shoutout to Gemini, ChatGPT and Claude for writing the code.

 What this setup does:
 - 📥 Reads the **HTML content** of incoming **Gmail** receipts